 Other people’s responses could be marred by our perceptions of them.

-We need to stop assuming what people are thinking no matter your previous experience with them.
+We need to stop assuming what people are thinking no matter our previous experience with them.

-I recall a situation where an old acquaintance insinuated something else in a question I asked.
-She probably had a former perception of me and judged my words by my past.
+I was in a situation where an old acquaintance insinuated something in a question I asked.
+She probably had a former perception of me and judged my words based on my past.